voorkant/voorkant-core/README.md

 In the `scripts/` directory, there's a `tmux.sh` file that can be used to start up a HA docker container and complete the registration steps.
 It then spits out the HA_WS_URL and HA_API_TOKEN.
-If `client-cli` already exists, then it will spit out a Long-Lived token and you do not need to create it manually.
+If `voorkant-cli` already exists, then it will spit out a Long-Lived token and you do not need to create it manually.

 # Prepare HA